Reproducible-Urban-Research/Streamlit-/README.md

 The tool is ideal for urban planners, researchers, and anyone interested in understanding demographic trends and population changes over time.

+For this project data is acquired from https://data.london.gov.uk/dataset/historical-census-tables and data is read and data wrangling is performed.
+This data is used to build the app using structured app.py

 📍 Key Features of dashboard